 Their M20 office chair is highly adjustable.
 Everything from the lumbar support and headrest height to armrest height and seat height can be adjusted.
 The mesh backrest provides ventilation in Singapore’s hot, humid weather, and the mesh seat comes with cushioning.
 At $219, the chair is quite affordably priced, and delivery is free.

 This local brand specialises in teak and suar wood furniture.
 They also sell a range of other furniture and homeware such as office chairs.

-Their Axel office chair comes with a mesh back and seat and nylon base, as well as an adjustable headrest and a flexible lumbar support that moves as you settle into the chair.
+Their Onator office chair comes with a mesh back and seat and nylon base, as well as an adjustable headrest and a flexible lumbar support that moves as you settle into the chair.
 At $329, it’s a little pricey considering the rather basic features.
-Delivery is free on weekdays ($30 on Saturdays) and there’s a one year warranty.
+Delivery comes at $50 and there’s a two year warranty.

 Taking a rather geeky and technical approach to ergonomics (which is a good thing!), ErgoTune is a new brand specialising in mid-range office chairs.
 They’re meant to be super adjustable to your body, and you can read more about them in this (sponsored) article.

 The basic ErgoTune Classic model, which comes in standard black mesh, costs $399, and comes with free delivery and a 12-year warranty.

 Secret Lab’s Omega series gaming chairs not only look luxurious, but also have lots of ergonomic features, such as their cold-cure foam mix that’s comfortable without ruining your posture, a full-length reclining backrest and a tilt mechanism that lets you adjust your chair at your desired angle.